Out of Home Care services

 The Department’s prime objective for the Western Australian out-of-home care system is to continue the development of a quality system that places children in stable care arrangements that best meets their needs, as early as possible, for as long as is needed.

-Changes to out of home care
+Out of home care reform

-For all children, but especially Aboriginal children, changes to the OOHC system will result in care arrangements that meet physical, emotional, cultural, and spiritual needs in keeping with the Aboriginal and Torres Strait Islander Child Placement Principle.
+For all children and young people – but especially Aboriginal children and young people – changes to the whole system have supported children in care arrangements that meet their physical, emotional, cultural, and spiritual needs in keeping with the Aboriginal and Torres Strait Islander Child Placement Principle.

 Physical and Sexual Abuse Insurance

 Information for out of home care and youth homelessness accommodation service providers seeking to access the State Government’s temporary indemnity arrangements for physical and sexual abuse claims.
-Find out more about Physical and sexual Abuse Insurance
+Find out more about Physical and sexual Abuse Insurance.